fakefred/memethesis-cli/README.md

 ### 1) Installing from the AUR

 NOTE: Only for Arch Linux/Manjaro users.
+Installing from the AUR will automatically install memethesis' dependencies.

 You could use an AUR Helper like `yay` or you can directly clone the repo.